JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_listeners.md

 ## Defining Application-Level Listeners

-To define an application-level listener, add the following section to your `plugin.xml`:
+To define an application-level listener, add the following section to your <path>plugin.xml</path>:

 ```xml
 <idea-plugin>